This post was originally published on May 15, 2019 updated May 15, 2020.

 - maintaining its shape and integrity

-When designing an outdoor kitchen to complement a deck, be sure to consider all the options when building the ultimate outdoor entertaining space.
+When designing an outdoor kitchen to complement a decking area, be sure to consider all the options when building the ultimate outdoor entertaining space.
 Remember, the outdoor kitchen design solution should be one that delivers aesthetics, performance and value.

 Looking for more outdoor kitchen design insight?

-Check out our gallery page for more outdoor kitchen ideas or give us a call.
+Check out our gallery page for more outdoor kitchen ideas or give us a call to learn more about an outdoor deck kitchen.
 Our outdoor kitchen cabinets are built to last in the living space outdoors.